What are Exosomes?

 Exosomes have always enhanced the therapeutic effects of stem cell therapy.
 But biologists have also been isolating and delivering these beneficial signalers directly, rather than within stem cells.

 As with any medical treatment, results of exosome therapy will vary from patient to patient depending on age, environmental conditions, genetics, and aftercare.

 Reserve your appointment

 Dump your bottles of side effect-laden pharmaceuticals.
 Stress no more about the costs and risks of surgery.
 By analyzing your cells’ pathways, our team of specialists can customize your exosome therapy.
-To work with a dedicated longevity advocate, call Stephanie Wolf and her Novus Center team of specialists at 310−954−1450 or contact us here.
+To work with a dedicated longevity advocate, call Stephanie Wolff and her Novus Center team of specialists at 310−954−1450 or contact us here.